-The 80s box leather jacket style had a straight and unfitted back, hanging loosely from the shoulders.
+The 80s box leather jacket style had a straight, unfitted back hanging loosely from the shoulders.

 A status symbol during the power dressing of the 1980s, the box leather jacket style has evolved.

-Nowadays, the leather box jacket has become a wardrobe style staple adopted by celebrities, influencers, and even world politicians and leaders.
+Nowadays, the leather box jacket has become a wardrobe staple for smart casual ensembles.

 One of the most popular types of leather jackets is the motorcycle jacket style.

-The motorcycle jacket style has a significant “cool factor,” and no, you don’t need a motorbike to wear a moto jacket.
+The motorcycle jacket style has a significant “cool factor,” No, you don’t need a motorbike to wear a motorcycle jacket.